Pastry Cream

 Helpful Tools & Sources

-French Raspberry Tart on a silver plate
+French Raspberry Tart with pastry cream filling on a silver platter.

-French Raspberry Tart using this pastry cream
+French Raspberry Tart using this pastry cream recipe

 brioche filled with crema pasticcera and a cup of coffee